-Grab Samples

-Gravity Cores / Vibrocores

-48 No. along the route corridor.
+• Gravity Cores or Vibrocores 48 No. along the route corridor.

-• Cone Penetration Tests 96 No. along the route corridor.
+Cone Penetration Tests 96 No. along the route corridor.

 Underwater Video Surveys

 Underwater video camera system may be used for inspections of the seabed to investigate seabed obstructions, marine archaeology or benthic habitats.
 An underwater drop-down camera system or similar may be used in a series of video transects which would be georeferenced and later mapped in GIS.